jgonsior/german_ir_nlp_demo/Wissenschaftskommunikations Artikel/README.md

 ## Installation

-To run the code in the `./colored barcodes` and `./sliding-window` directory, follow these steps to create a virtual
+To run the code in the `./colored barcodes`, `./latex-files` and `./sliding-window` directory, follow these steps to create a virtual
 environment:

 ```bash